Textualize/textual/docs/guide/input.md

 ## Keyboard input

-The most fundamental way to receive input is via [Key](./events/key) events.
+The most fundamental way to receive input is via [Key][textual.events.Key] events.
 Let's write an app to show key events as you type.

 === "key01.py"